 I’d love to hear how you’re handling these types of decisions and issues related to choosing settings for your own work: please leave a comment to let me know!

 Are you a writer, author, or publisher with an indy mindset?
-Sign up for email updates that explore the writing craft and the publishing voyage from Matty Dalrymple, The Indy Author.
+Sign up for my email newsletter for insights into the writing craft and the publishing voyage.